 Know your routine.

-Imagine it’s morning.
-You get up, take a shower, get ready for the day.
+Imagine it's morning.
+You get up, take a shower, and get ready for the day.
 You wash your hair, condition, soap, scrub, shave, tweeze, scrunch, spritz, tone, conceal, apply, shade… and it takes time.
-Not only that, it takes space, which is an automatic no-no when you’re traveling.
+Not only that, it takes space, which is an automatic no-no when you're traveling.